SxS Refrigerator Too Cold, Freezing Food

 - Visit our GE Appliances Video Gallery for short videos on setting the temperature controls for your style refrigerator.

 If none of these steps corrects the temperature, service may be required.
-To schedule an appointment, contact GE Consumer Service at 1-800-432-2737 or schedule an appointment on-line.
+To schedule an appointment, contact GE Appliance Service at 1-800-432-2737 or schedule an appointment on-line.